The Letters of Leon and Mary Grayson, July 1944

 Back Into the Inactive Reserve

-A July 19 letter hints at possible upcoming orders for Camp Davis, Massachusetts, or California, but on Saturday, July 22 Leon announces, “Well, the ‘Puppie’ is going back into the inactive reserve….
-I should clear the Post Tuesday [July 25]….
-I think I’ll come to Sav’h for a few days then go to Washington and go back to work. and catch a train out from Wilmington,” But a special delivery letter written Wednesday, July 26 reports, “It looks as if it might be the weekend before I get away….
+A July 19, 1944 letter hints at the possibility of upcoming orders for Camp Davis, Massachusetts, or California, but on Saturday, July 22 Leon announces, “Well, the ‘Puppie’ is going back into the inactive reserve….
+I should clear the Post Tuesday [July 25] and catch a train out from Wilmington.
+I think I’ll come to Sav’h for a few days then go to Washington and go back to work.”
+He signs the letter, “The ‘Loving’ Puppie, no [more] ‘fighting’ Puppie.”
+A special delivery letter written Wednesday, July 26 reports, “It looks as if it might be the weekend before I get away….
 P.S.
 Sent my barracks bag to “Nelly” Shillite [a Washington DC neighbor] to day so I guess the Army will change its mind and not release me – All my love, Puppie.”
 It is the last letter we have from Camp Davis.

 Orders dated July 28 state in part, “1ST LT LEON H GRAYSON is granted terminal lv of six days eff 31 Jul 44… & upon expiration of terminal lv 5 Aug 44 will revert to an inactive status.
 Relief not occasioned by physical disability.”
 Leon’s official discharge certificate is dated August 5.
 Under “Cause of Separation” it reads “Relief from Active Duty of Officers for whom no Suitable assignment exists.”